elfennol/markdown-task-db/README.md

 # MarkdownTaskDb

 KISS approach to manage tasks and track your time in markdown.
+POC in PHP (final version in Rust?).

 ## Description